 - What is the difference between content and copy?

 Is copywriting dead?

 Let’s blast any doubts right now: NO. Writing is still a big freaking deal for your business because copy is a vital part of digital marketing.

-It might seem like professional copywriting doesn’t matter so much anymore because of AI writing tools and viral content sites earn tons of traffic despite having crappy copy.
-Social media is spawning popular new terms every day.
+It might seem like professional copywriting doesn’t matter so much anymore because of AI writing tools and viral content sites earning tons of traffic despite having crappy copy.
 And what about the statistics that show that the majority of people scan pages and don’t even fully read them?

 The words you put out into the world on behalf of your business directly impact your conversion rate, customer retention, and your overall brand reputation.
 Great copy can increase leads and sales.
 Bad copy, on the other hand, can lead to digital marketing fails.

 I’m obviously biased, because I’m a writer.
 It’s what I do for work and for fun.
 So let’s look at a bunch of sexy copy statistics: